npower plans merger

 What does the transaction mean for npower’s business customers?

-Customers of npower Business Solutions should refer to the npower Business Solutions blog for more information on what the proposed merger means for them.
+What does the transaction mean for npower’s business customers? npower Business Solutions blog for more information on what the proposed merger means for them.